-- Improve the learning of all students; - Pursue educational equity and justice through creative solutions; - Model Christian thought and action; - Serve public and private institutions of learning as change agents.
+- improving the learning of all students; - pursuing educational equity and justice through creative solutions; - demonstrating sensitivity to multicultural and global issues; - modeling Christian thought and action; - serving public and private institutions of learning as change agents.

-The College meets the needs of its students to assume positions in this society through both undergraduate and graduate programs.
+Eastern University meets the needs of its students to assume positions in this society through undergraduate and graduate programs.